July 16, 2020 Example Giveaway Rules for Instagram Contests and Giveaways

 What they did right: Suezhomefaker lets participants know about entry restrictions, including age and location, and she tells them exactly when she’ll announce the winner, right down to the time zone.

 What could be better: In order to receive extra chances to win, Suezhomefaker asks people to repost her image and tag her and the brand whose products she’s giving away.
 There’s no easy way for her to check to see if people have actually done what she asked — it’s a manual process.
-To make things easier and more useful for her, she could have awarded extra points to people who linked to a landing page from her bio and filled out a short form.
+To make things easier and more useful for her, she could have awarded extra points to people who navigated to a landing page from a link in her bio and filled out a short form.

-Instagram Contest Rule #5: Include detailed guidelines on how to enter
+Rule #5: Include detailed guidelines on how to enter

 What they did right: Honestly, this Australian coffee brand — with a modest 4,032 Instagram followers — is doing so many things right!
 They added a link in their bio which directed people to a landing page with details about their new product.
 The landing page also has a popup that requests an email address for people who want to receive their newsletter and news about special events.